alpyalti/Issuefy/issuefy-mvp-prd.md

 ### 12.1 Sign Up

 User signs up with Clerk.
 Captured: name, email.
-Company name is captured at the project level (section 12.2), not here.
+The company profile (name and, optionally, website + social accounts) is captured during onboarding at the project level (section 12.2), not here.
 A welcome email is sent via Resend (section 10.11).

-### 12.2 Create Project
+### 12.2 Create Project and Company Profile

 After signing up, the user creates a project.
+The flow is website-first: the user provides a website and Issuefy auto-discovers the rest (section 13.11), which the user then confirms or edits.

+**Step A — Your company (optional).** The user enters their **company website** only.
+They can also press "Skip — track competitors and keywords only."
+The company profile is optional; skipping it is fully supported.

+**Step B — Confirm your company.** If a website was entered, Issuefy auto-enriches it (section 13.11) and shows the discovered company name, short description/basic info, logo, and **social media accounts**.
+Every field is editable, and the user can add, change, or remove any social link before continuing.
+On this same step the user confirms the remaining project details — project name, industry, business type, target market/region — some of which may be pre-filled from enrichment.
+If Step A was skipped, Step B is a plain business-details form (project name, optional company name, industry, business type, target market).

+Tracking the company lets Issuefy assess opportunities and risks relative to the user's own business (sections 13.11, 16).
+When skipped, Issuefy runs on competitors and keywords only.

-Required fields: project name, company name, industry, business type, target market or region.
+Required fields (always): project name, industry, business type, target market or region.
+Company website and company social accounts are optional.

 Business type options: Logistics / Transportation, B2B Services, Agency, SaaS, Consumer Brand, E-commerce, Other.